FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.4_to_3.1.md

 <!-- -->

 1. Export your static configuration objects using the command CFTUTIL CFTEXT.
-    Enter: `CFTUTIL CFTEXT type=all, fout=cft-extract.conf`
+    Enter: CFTUTIL CFTEXT type=all, fout=cft-extract.conf

 <!-- -->

-1. Open the extract configuration files, cft-extract.conf, and update the file paths with those of the Transfer CFT {{< TransferCFT/componentversion >}} installation.
+1. Open the extract configuration files, cft-extract.conf, and update the file paths with those of the Transfer CFT 3.9{{< TransferCFT/componentversion >}} installation.

 <!-- -->

-1. Load the Transfer CFT {{< TransferCFT/componentversion >}} environment.
+1. Load the Transfer CFT 3.9{{< TransferCFT/componentversion >}} environment.
-1. Stop {{< TransferCFT/hflongproductname >}} if you have not already done so.
+1. Stop Transfer CFT{{< TransferCFT/hflongproductname >}} if you have not already done so.

 <!-- -->